A Semantics for Belief in Simplicial Complexes: Semantics for Belief

 This simplicial complex is given by...

 This is equivalent to the following Kripke frame:

 We assume these frames are transitive and Euclidean.
 The correspondence to the complex is given by... }

-To incorporate belief---which of course we don't want to be factive---we add in additional simplicial complexes.
+To incorporate belief---which of course we do not want to be factive---we add in additional simplicial complexes.
 A \defin{simplicial belief model} is a tuple $(N,V,S,\{S_{a}\}_{a \in Ag},L)$, where $(N,V,S,L)$ is a simplicial model and each $S_{a}$ is a nonempty simplicial complex contained in $S$; we further assume that each complex $S_{a}$ satisfies the UCF condition.
 Note that this guarantees that $\F(S_{a}) \subseteq \F(S)$.
 Expand the language recursively to include unary belief modalities $B_{a}$ for each agent $a \in Ag$ and call the result $\L_{KB}(Ag)$.
+Moreover, to guarantee consistency of beliefs (i.e., that $\lnot B_{a} \bot$ is valid), we also assume that for every $a$-colored node $n$, there is $X\in\F(S_a)$ such that $n\in X$.
 Given a simplicial belief model $\M$, we can then enrich the semantics with the following clause:

 So this is just like the clause for knowledge, except for each agent $a$ we quantify only over facets in $S_{a}$ rather than all the facets of $S$.
 Because of this, belief is not in general forced to be factive, since at any $X \in \F(S) \mysetminus \F(S_{a})$ we can have $X \models B_{a}P$ but $X \nvDash P$ (for example, if $L(P) = \F(S_{a})$).